droonga/droonga.org/tutorial/basic/index.md

       }
     }

-As the result two stores are found by the search condition.
+As the result, two stores are found by the search condition.

 ### Asynchronous search request via Socket.IO